 Papermill workers are exposed to a wide array of serious health risks every day.
 Common hazards in a workplace expose paper mill workers to lacerations and poisoning.

-According to the Bureau of Labor Statistics, more than 10,000 injuries were reported in the wood pulp and paper industry in 2015, raising the alarm of the severe health risks of working in the papermaking industry.
+According to the Bureau of Labor Statistics, more than 10,000 injuries were reported in the wood pulp and paper industry in 2015, raising the alarm about the severe health risks of working in the papermaking industry.

 Can Paper Mills Cause Cancer?